-At your second court appearance and if the Police have served the brief of evidence upon you and you still want to plead not guilty, your lawyer will ask the Registrar for a hearing date.
+At your second court appearance and if the police have served the brief of evidence and you still want to plead not guilty, you or your lawyer will ask the Registrar for a hearing date.
 You will be asked to complete a court listing advice that identifies the witnesses you want to cross examine and your estimate of how long the hearing will take.

 You may be asked what is in issue.
 It is possible to subpoena a person or organisation to produce documents that may help your case.
 If a subpoena is issued, your lawyer will obtain a further mention date prior to the hearing to allow plenty of time to inspect the documents prior to the hearing.

-In order for the court to find a person guilty of an offence, the police must prove that you are guilty of the offence beyond a reasonable doubt.
-If the Magistrate has a reasonable doubt than they must dismiss the charge.
+In order for the court to find a person guilty of an offence, the police must prove that they are guilty of the offence beyond a reasonable doubt.
+If the Magistrate has a reasonable doubt then they must dismiss the charge.
 Before making this decision, the court must hear the prosecution case and the defence case.

-The Police Prosecutor who represents the Police will call witnesses to try and prove that you committed the drug offence.
-Your lawyer may object to questions asked by the Police Prosecutor in certain circumstances.
-After the Police Prosecutor has finished asking the witness questions your lawyer may cross examine the witness.
-After your lawyer has finished cross examining the witness the Police Prosecutor will be able to clarify any answers in re examination.
-After all witnesses have given evidence the Police Prosecutor will close the Police case.
+The police prosecutor will call witnesses to try and prove that you committed the drug offence.
+Your lawyer may object to questions asked by the prosecutor in certain circumstances.
+After the prosecutor has finished asking the witness questions your lawyer may cross examine the witness.
+After your lawyer has finished cross examining the witness the prosecutor will be able to clarify any answers in re examination.
+After all witnesses have given evidence the prosecutor will close the prosecution case.

-Before you are required to answer the Police case, the Magistrate has to decide whether taking the Police case at its highest you could be lawfully convicted of the offence.
+Before you are required to answer the police case, the Magistrate has to decide whether taking the prosecution case at its highest you could be lawfully convicted of the offence.
 Your lawyer is able to make submissions to the Magistrate as to why you could not be lawfully convicted based on the evidence the court has already heard.
 If the court accepts this, the case against you will be dismissed without hearing from the defence.

 The Defence Case

 If the court decides there is a prima facie case, it will proceed to hear the defence case.
-If you intend to give evidence, then you normally give evidence first.
+If you intend to give evidence, then you would normally give evidence first.
 Your lawyer will ask you a series of questions so that you give all relevant evidence.
 Try to relax and give evidence as you remember the events.
 Remember, rehearsed evidence often sounds artificial, so try and be natural.